 Freedman Consulting Documents

 Working under contracts for the Ford Foundation, MacArthur Foundation, and others, Freedman Consulting produced a series of documents broadly discussing the area of public-interest technology.
 These are good starting points for anyone interested in the subject:

 - Freedman Consulting (2016), “A Pivotal Moment: Developing a New Generation of Technologists for the Public Interest.”
 This comprehensive report surveys the current state of the field of public interest technology, and recommends specific interventions needed for it to flourish.
 It includes a long list of specific interventions.

 - Freedman Consulting (2018), “Building the Future: Educating Tomorrow’s Leaders in an Era of Rapid Technological Change.”
-This report summarizes the major academic programs in the US that can broadly classified as public-interest technology.
+This report summarizes the major academic programs in the US that can be broadly classified as public-interest technology.
 These are generally cross-disciplinary programs, spanning both tech and policy.
 This report should become public soon.

 - Freedman Consulting (2018), “Here to There: Lessons Learned From Public Interest Law.”
 This report looks at the development of public-interest law in the 1970s, and draws parallels to public-interest technology today.